alkairis/Memories/README.md

 * express :
 * mongoose : modulez for post
 * nodemon : for managing server
-* jwt-decode : for token based login json web tokens
+* bcryptjs : for encryption
-* react-google-login : for google login
+* jsonwebtoken : for jwt

 ## client side
 * axios : for making api requests